Zollikon: Transport

 There are five railway stations within the municipality of Zollikon.
 Zollikon station is on the Lake Zürich right-bank line, and is served by S-Bahn Zürich services S6 and S16.
 Rehalp, Waldburg, Spital Zollikerberg and Zollikerberg stations are on the inland Forchbahn line, and are served by service S18.

 Bus lines 910, 912 and 916 run through Zollikon.
-In the summer there are regular boats to Zurich as well as along the lake to Rapperswil, run by the Zürichsee-Schifffahrtsgesellschaft (ZSG).
+In the summer there are regular boats to Zürich as well as along the lake to Rapperswil, run by the Zürichsee-Schifffahrtsgesellschaft (ZSG).